The convex dimension of hypergraphs and the hypersimplicial Van Kampen-Flores Theorem: Projections that strictly preserve the vertices of the hypersimplex

 \section{Projections that strictly preserve the vertices of the hypersimplex}

 In this section we reformulate Theorem~\ref{thm:main} in terms of polytope projections that preserve vertices.
-By projections we mean affine maps, although it suffices to focus in surjective linear maps.
+By projections we mean affine maps, although it suffices to focus on surjective linear maps.
 We assume some familiarity with the basic notions on polytope theory and refer the reader to~\cite{ZieglerBOOK} for a detailed treatment of the subject.
 Our main concern is the study of faces strictly preserved \footnote{We are mainly interested in strictly preserved faces, and our definition coincides with that in~\cite{RoerigSanyal2012,Sanyal2009,Ziegler2004}.
 However, our definition of (not necessarily strictly) preserved face differs from that in~\cite{RoerigSanyal2012,Sanyal2009}, where they require conditions \ref{it:piFface} and~\ref{it:samedim} to define preserved faces.
-We prefer this definition because it provides a bijection between faces of $\pi(P)$ and preserved faces, and simplifies the notation for Section~\ref{sec:ksets}.
+We prefer this definition because it provides a bijection between faces of $\pi(P)$ and preserved faces, and simplifies the notation for Section~\ref{sec:ksets}. } under a projection, a notion introduced in Definition~3.1 of~\cite{Ziegler2004}.
+Note that if $\pi$ is an affine map and $P$ is a convex polytope, then the preimage of every face of $\pi(P)$ is a face of~$P$.
+These are called the preserved faces of $P$.
+And if a preserved face is affinely isomorphic to its image, then it is called strictly preserved.